-Check out these FUN and engaging treasure themed activities for math that will make your students happy and make the teachers jump for joy because of skill-building fun.
-Get ready for some much learning FUN.
+Treasure-Themed Activities for Math and pirate day activities: Check out these FUN and engaging treasure-themed activities for math that will make your students happy and make the teachers jump for joy because of skill-building fun.
+Get ready for some learning FUN.
 I plan to use many of these ideas to start the school year assessments and small groups with.
 (We added an ELA option too!)

 Treasure Themed Activities for Math Supplies